A sublimation printer with Polycrylic for Sublimation.

 How to Use Polycrylic for Sublimation: A Complete Guide

 Sublimation is a popular technique for transferring designs onto various materials, such as fabrics, mugs, tiles, and wood.
-However, not all materials are suitable for sublimation, as they need to have a polyester coating or a high polyester content to accept the ink.
+However, not all materials are suitable for sublimation, as they need a polyester coating or a high polyester content to accept the ink.

 This is where polycrylic comes in handy.
 Polycrylic is a water-based protective finish that can be applied to any surface to create a layer of polyester.